About insect bites and insect stings

 - Consider using an electronic mosquito trap.

-- When you go outside, dress children in light-coloured clothing with long sleeves and long pants.
+- Wear appropriate clothing outside – for example, shoes and light-coloured clothing with long sleeves and long pants.

 Take extra care in the summer, especially at dusk and night.
 Mosquitoes are most active at these times.